 Mod Podge Decoupage Medium – I used the Matte finish

-Old Book Pages
+Old Book Pages or wrapping paper

 Optional: Hot glue gun and ribbons and flowers for embellishment.